 '''

-Confidence aition
+Confidence raition

 Parameter

-hiv Specifies the ager
+hiv Specifies theager

 class name of

 the transaction

 manager

 used by Hive.

 Configure this

 property with

 org.apache.hadoop.hive.ql.lockmgr.DbTxnManager

 to enable

 transactions.

 The default

 value is

 org.apache.hadoop.hive.ql.lockmgr.DummyTxnManager,

 which disables

 transactions.

-hivSpecifiesathever
+hiv Specifiesathever

 class name

 of the JDBC

 driver for the

 Hive metastore

 database.

 Include the

 username

 and password

 of a Hive

 administrator.

 The default

 MySQL

 database

+'''

+'''

+Confluges calipidion

+Parameter

 uses the

 following JDBC

 connector.

 Change the

 username and

 password to

 match your

 environment:

 jdbc:mysql://

-'''

-'''

-Confluescalipidion

-Parameter

 hdp.example.com/

 hivedb?

 user=hivedba&password=hivedbp

-hiv Specifiest the eout
+hiv &pecifiesttheeout

 time period, in

 seconds, after

 which Hive fails

 a transaction

 if a Hive client

 has not sent a

 hearbeat.
 The

 default value is

 300 seconds.

 hiv Specifies the. open. batch

 maximum

 number of

 transactions

 that can be

 retrieved in

 one call to

 open_txn().

 The default

 value is 1000

 transactions.

-hiv Specifies actor. initiator. on
+hiv Specifiesactor. initiator. on

 whether to run

 the initiator

 and cleaner

 threads on

 this metastore

 instance.
 The

 default value is

 false.
 Must

 be set to true

 for exactly one

 instance of the

 Hive metastore

 service.

-hiv Specifies theor. worker. threads
+hiv Specifiesatheor. worker. threads

 number of of

 worker threads

 to run on this

 metastore

 instance.
 The

 default value

 is 0, which

 must be set to

 greater than

 0 to enable

 compactions.

+.

 Worker threads

 initialize

 MapReduce

 jobs to do

-compactions.

-Increasing the

-number of

-worker threads

-decreases the

-time required

-to compact

-tables after

-they cross

 '''